-Section B: Investor-State Dispute Settlement
+Section B: Investor-State Dispute Settlement17

-Article 9.18: Consultation and Negotiation
+Article 8.19: Consultation and Negotiation

-1. In the event of an investment dispute, the claimant and the respondent should initially seek to resolve the dispute through consultation and negotiation, which may include the use of non-binding, third party procedures, such as good offices, conciliation or mediation.

-2. The claimant shall deliver to the respondent a written request for consultations setting out a brief description of facts regarding the measure or measures at issue.

-3. For greater certainty, the initiation of consultations and negotiations shall not be construed as recognition of the jurisdiction of the tribunal.
+- 1. In the event of an investment dispute, the claimant and the respondent should initially seek to resolve the dispute through consultation and negotiation, which may include the use of non-binding, third party procedures, such as good offices, conciliation or mediation. - 2.
+The claimant shall deliver to the respondent a written request for consultations setting out a brief description of facts regarding the measure or measures at issue. - 3.
+For greater certainty, the initiation of consultations and negotiations shall not be construed as recognition of the jurisdiction of the tribunal.

-Article 9.19: Submission of a Claim to Arbitration
+Article 8.20: Submission of a Claim to Arbitration

-1. If an investment dispute has not been resolved within six months of the receipt by the respondent of a written request for consultations pursuant to Article 9.18.2 (Consultation and Negotiation):

-- (a) the claimant, on its own behalf, may submit to arbitration under this Section a claim: - (i) that the respondent has breached:

-- (A) an obligation under Section A;

-- (B) an investment authorisation; 31 or

-- (C) an investment agreement; and

-- (ii) that the claimant has incurred loss or damage by reason of, or arising out of, that breach; and

-- (b) the claimant, on behalf of an enterprise of the respondent that is a juridical person that the claimant owns or controls directly or indirectly, may submit to arbitration under this Section a claim:

-- (i) that the respondent has breached:

-- (A) an obligation under Section A;
+- 1. If an investment dispute has not been resolved within six months of the receipt by the respondent of a written request for consultations pursuant to Article 8.19.2: - (a) the claimant, on its own behalf, may submit to arbitration under this Section a claim: - (i) that the respondent has breached an obligation under Section A; and - (ii) that the claimant has incurred loss or damage by reason of, or arising out of, that breach; and - (b) the claimant, on behalf of an enterprise of the respondent that is a juridical person that the claimant owns or controls directly or indirectly, may submit to arbitration under this Section a claim: - (i) that the respondent has breached an obligation under Section A; and - (ii) that the enterprise has incurred loss or damage by reason of, or arising out of, that breach, this footnote includes any successor of that body or program.

-- (B) an investment authorisation; or

-- (C) an investment agreement; and

-- (ii) that the enterprise has incurred loss or damage by reason of, or arising out of, that breach,